Sachintha-Dinuranga/netflix-clone/Redeme.md

-##Netflix Clone using html and css
+##Responsive Netflix Clone Website using html and css
-##Visit the website click here ➡️
+##Visit the website➡️

 ##Screenshots